madickinson/Books-Read/2018-Books.md

  - The Great Unknown
  - The New Testament: A Translation
  - The Black Swan: The Impact of the Highly Improbable
+ - Bible Nation: The United States of Hobby Lobby

 ### Reading